The Nuts and Bolts You Need

-There are many books and essays written on general painting and drawing techniques but sometimes the little practical things can make the artist’s task easier.
-Here are some day-to-day “nuts and bolts” painting tips for beginners.
+There are so many books and essays written on general painting and drawing techniques but sometimes the little practical things can make your time in the studio easier.
+Here are some day-to-day “nuts and bolts” painting tips for beginners from one of our favorite instructors, Johannes Vloothuis.

 2. If you intend to paint a risky subject, such as a portrait, there’s a product called Lifting Preparation, which is to be applied before you paint.
 You apply this directly on the watercolor paper.
 This leaves a protective film between the paper and pigment.
 Then you can spray off the paint easily and start over.
 It works like Scotchgard to protect fabric on furniture.